addrummond/live_server_actions/README.md

 LiveServerActions doesn't care about the type of the `socket` argument, so if you want to save some typing, you can replace `Phoenix.LiveView.Socket.t()` with `any()`.

-Whether to define a server action as a public or private function is a question of style left to the user.
+Server actions may be defined as either public or private functions.
+The choice is a question of style left to the user.
 It has no effect on the server action's functionality.

 ### Generated TypeScript .d.ts files